Sparten-Ashvinee/dsnd_probability_v2-0.1/README.md

 ```

 ### Release on PyPI
-- Creeate account on PyPI
+- Create account on PyPI
 - Upload the Package Using Twine